Routing

 • Fallbacks are not available on the Force 3DS branch.

-For each segment, it’s essential to ensure that the features/descriptors vary, even if the same Connector account is used multiple times.
+For each segment, it is essential to ensure that the features/descriptors vary, even if the same connector account is used multiple times.

 Steps allow fallback routing, directing traffic to MIDs when the initial route fails.
 Each step level is evaluated in sequence, providing up to 5 levels of fallback routing.
 Use steps for retry strategies after declines or failures to ensure continuous payment processing.